fmichea/lpbm/README.markdown

 from the root of your clone, but you can change it in lpbm/constansts.
 Actually you can change a lot of paths in this file.

+By the way, this project is still under heavy developpement, and a lot of things aren't fixed yet (meaning config file can change rapidly and often, for example).
+Don't use it right now if you are not willing to spend some time fix things between updates.

 Features
 --------